josuah/notmarkdown/README.md

 server, geomyidae(1) will pick the same `/index.gph` for both.
 A solution is to always use prefixes, like `//doc.example.com/doc/` or `//git.example.com/git/`.

-Is NotMarkdown different from Markdown?
+Is notmarkdown different from Markdown?
 ---------------------------------------
-NotMarkdown is Markdown without nesting and HTML.
+notmarkdown is Markdown without nesting and HTML.
 This avoids all edge cases.

 For instance, there is a good support for escaping and `\`backtick\`` quoting.
 See [notmarkdown(5)][man] for full description.